fatedier/frp/README.md

 customDomains = ["test.example.com"]
 hostHeaderRewrite = "dev.example.com"
 requestHeaders.set.x-from-where = "frp"
+responseHeaders.set.foo = "bar"
 ```

-In this example, it will set header `x-from-where: frp` in the HTTP request.
+In this example, it will set header `x-from-where: frp` in the HTTP request and `foo: bar` in the HTTP response.

 ### Get Real IP